Panama Canal, consortium discuss new financing proposal

 “There is a proposal on the table which the parties have put forward,” Quijano told reporters.
 “It could offer a pretty long-term solution so work can continue.”

+The PCA stressed earlier this month Zurich had $600 million in surety bonds for the project that canal officials say could be used to help finish the expansion if necessary.

+Quijano said no further talks were planned on Wednesday but that the two sides would stay in touch, with another meeting possible on January 27 or even sooner.

-He said the consortium had sent a letter advising the canal authority it would not halt work before at least January 31.
+He added the consortium had sent a letter advising the canal authority it would not halt work before at least January 31.

-A canal authority official said that work at the construction site was running at about 25 percent to 30 percent of capacity.
+A PCA official said that work at the construction site was running at about 25 percent to 30 percent of capacity.

-The Panama Canal Authority said this week it had turned down an offer by the European Commission to mediate the multibillion-dollar dispute.

 The canal authority said last week it might take over a key part of the waterway’s expansion if the consortium in charge of the project makes good on a threat to suspend work.

-The consortium, which includes Italy’s Salini Impregilo, Belgium’s Jan De Nul and Panama’s Constructora Urbana, won a contract in 2009 to build a third set of locks, the main part of the project to double capacity of the near 50-mile transoceanic cargo route.
+The consortium, which includes Italy’s Salini Impregilo (SALI.MI), Belgium’s Jan De Nul and Panama’s Constructora Urbana, won a contract in 2009 to build a third set of locks, the main part of the project to double capacity of the near 50-mile transoceanic cargo route.